sqmgr/sqmgr/README.md

 ## What is SqMGR?

-SqMGR is a web site for managing your football (or other sports) squares pool.
+SqMGR is a web site for managing your football (or other sports) squares pools.
 Its source code is open-source.

 To use SqMGR, visit [sqmgr.com](https://sqmgr.com).